codex-academy/codeX_ReleaseOneNarrativeWorkbook/RefactorToBeTestable.md

 };
 ```

-The code is decoupled from the database noew.
-There is a new method on the http request object instance `req` giving access to the productDataServices.
-The front end and the database concerns are now properly seperated out.
+The code is decoupled from the database now.
+There is a new method on the http request object instance `req` giving access to the `productDataServices`.
+The front-end and the database concerns are now properly separated out.

 To use this approach you need to install a module called `connection-provider` and configure it with your database details.

-Install it it like this: `npm install --save avermeulen/connection-provider`
+Install it like this: `npm install --save avermeulen/connection-provider`.
+This command adds [André's connection-provider](https://github.com/avermeulen/connection-provider) module to your project (by putting modules in your `node_modules` directory, and adding a line to your `package.json`).

-Configure it using in your server.js as follows:
+Configure it using in your `server.js` as follows:

 ```javascript
 var connectionProvider = require('connection-provider');